Weimingai/EL-DETR/README.md

 # EL-DETR

-This repository is an official implementation of the paper "An Explainable Lesion DEtection TRansformer (EL-DETR) model for medical imaging diagnosis decision support". (has been submitted in to Decision Support Systems)
+This repository is an official implementation of the paper "An Explainable Lesion DEtection TRansformer (EL-DETR) model for medical imaging diagnosis decision support". (has been submitted to Decision Support Systems)

 ## Introduction